 Bradley is a tiny city located in the state of Arkansas.
 With a population of 394 people and just one neighborhood, Bradley is the 255th largest community in Arkansas.

-Bradley is a blue-collar town, with 47.14% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Bradley is generally considered to be a blue-collar town.
+47.14% of the Bradley workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Bradley is a city of professionals, farmers, fishers, or foresters, and production and manufacturing workers.
 There are especially a lot of people living in Bradley who work in healthcare (24.76%), farm management occupations (22.38%), and teaching (12.38%).

 You will also find that a lot of people in Bradley work in agricultural jobs - much more than in the average community in America.
 This will be quite apparent if you drive around town, as much of the landscape is dedicated to farms.